breadcat/blog.minskio.co.uk/content/quotes.md

 >I only doubted you up until the end <!-- forager -->

+>I pledge not to spill 4.9 million barrels of oil into the gulf of mexico <!-- andrew henderson -->

 >I regret learning to read

 >I saw her duck with my telescope <!-- ambiguous sentence -->